Fiattarone/ENcycloPYdia/README.md

 I have the stats in a separate JSON file currently.
 They'll merge.
 Just give them time to warm up to each other.

 ---
+## SETUP

+Uh so this section needs some work.

+### enpyspider:

+This section needs work.
+Change your ulimit though in terminal to be able to send more than 256 concurrent requests at once.
+For Mac & Linux users:

+    ulimit -n 2048

+---
 ## TODO

 1) Rotating proxy incorporation for future scrapes